anthonypleshek/anthonypleshek.github.io/_posts/2014-12-19-generate-snowflakes-with-processingjs.md

 * a few scientific papers
 * some pretty neat snowflake generation on [OpenProcessing](http://www.openprocessing.org/search/?q=snowflake)

 None of these things were quite what I wanted, which was a quick way to generate semi-realistic snowflakes for the web, so I made one.
-(You can click to generate new ones.)

 <canvas height="400" width="400" data-processing-sources="/js/generate-snowflakes.pde" id="generate-snowflakes"></canvas>

+NOTE: You can click to generate new ones.

 It doesn't work exactly like [real-life snowflakes](http://www.its.caltech.edu/~atomic/snowcrystals/class/class.htm), but it's good enough for me for the time being.
 The code is up on github [here](https://github.com/anthonypleshek/processingjs-generate-snowflakes).